seedprod/seedprod-jekyll/_drafts/2015-30-01-wordpress-customer-service-lessons-learned.markdown

 ### How to replace the Contact Us link in [HelpScout Docs](http://www.helpscout.net/features/docs/) with your own custom link.

-As I said above I use HelpScou for my support system.
-They have an excellent integrated Knowledge base software called Docs.
+As I said above I use HelpScout for my support system.
+They have an excellent integrated knowledge base software called Docs.
 By default the have a 'Contact Us' link on each article that pops a contact forms.
-Since I have to ensure my user have a valid licesne before I provide support this does not work for me.
-Helpscout allows you to add javascript in the docs.
+Since I have to ensure my users have a valid license before I provide support this does not work for me.
+HelpScout allows you to add javascript in the docs.
 So what I did is replaced the default 'Contact Us' link with my custom link that goes to an authenticate contact form.

 You can see it in action at [http:support.seedprod.com](http:support.seedprod.com)